What is 2/3 Cup Doubled? A full breakdown to Fraction Doubling and Cooking Measurements

 Q1: Can I use a decimal equivalent instead of a fraction?

 A1: Yes, you can convert the fraction 2/3 into its decimal equivalent (approximately 0.667).
-Doubling this would give you approximately 1.334 cups.
-However, in cooking, using fractions often provides more precise measurements.
+Even so, doubling this would give you approximately 1.
+334 cups.
+That said, in cooking, using fractions often provides more precise measurements.
 The slight inaccuracies in decimal approximations can accumulate, especially in complex recipes.

 Q2: What if my recipe uses a different unit of measurement, such as milliliters?